mstafamajid/Spacer/flutter_spacer/README.md

-spacer is a Dart package for Flutter that simplifies the creation of responsive layouts by providing utilities for easily spacing widgets in terms of percentage of screen width or height.
+flutter_spacer is a Dart package that simplifies the creation of responsive layouts by providing utilities for easily spacing between widgets in terms of percentage of screen width or height.

 ## Features